 Lanzarote is 11 km northeast of Fuerteventura and just over 1 km from Graciosa.
 The island is 60 km from north to south and 25 km from west to east.
 Lanzarote has 213 km of coastline, of which 10 km is sand, 16.5 km is beach, and the rest is rocky.
 Its dramatic landscape includes the mountain ranges of Famara (671 m) in the north and Ajaches (608 m) to the south.
 South of Famara is the El Jable desert, which separates Famara and Montañas del Fuego.
-The highest peak is Peñas del cache rising to 670 metres above sea level. ”Tunnel of Atlantis” is the largest submerged volcanic tunnel in the world.
+The highest peak is Peñas del Chache rising to 670 metres above sea level. ”Tunnel of Atlantis” is the largest submerged volcanic tunnel in the world and is part of the Cueva de los Verdes lava tube.

 Flora & Fauna